Senior Research Fellow

 Invited conference talks:

-- Targeted single-cell genomics in model Thaumarchaeota.
+- Role of lateral gene exchange in acidophilic ammonia-oxidising archaea adaptation.
 Microbiology Society Annual Conference 2018 (Birmingham, UK) April 2018.

 - Eco-evo in Thaumarchaeota.
 GRC archaea (Waterville, USA) July 2017.